 In the 1990s, Japan played a role in stabilising the Balkans, where NATO has led several peace-support operations since the mid-1990s – as a major donor nation, it contributed to the successful recovery of the Balkans region and its reintegration into the European mainstream.

+Prime Minister Abe returned to NATO in July 2017 for bilateral consultations with Secretary General Jens Stoltenberg.
+In turn, the Secretary General visited Tokyo on 29-31 October 2017, to meet with Prime Minister Abe, as well as with Foreign Minister Taro Kono and Defence Minister Itsunori Onodera.
 Demonstrating the deepening of relations between NATO and Japan in recent years, Japanese officials have participated in a number of informal exchanges of views with Allies on security issues of mutual interest, such as North Korea, assistance to Afghanistan, cooperation with Central Asia, missile defence and counter-piracy.